Summary

 The Right to Choose

-The right of adult women to choose to have an abortion in the first and most of the second trimesters was the law of the land based on the Supreme Court’s Roe v.
+The right of adult women to have an abortion in the first and most of the second trimester was the law of the land based on the Supreme Court’s Roe v.
 Wade decision and subsequent clarification in Planned Parenthood v.
 Casey.
 We supported those decisions, as settled law, despite disagreeing with the constitutional theory on which they were based.
 We now support establishing those same rights through national or state legislation.

 Public Funding of Abortions

-We do not, however, believe that this right entails an obligation for federal, state, or local governments to subsidize abortion procedures and we oppose efforts to use tax dollars at all levels to subsidize abortions.
+We do not, however, believe that this right entails an obligation for federal, state, or local governments to subsidize abortion procedures and we oppose efforts to use tax dollars at all levels to do so.
 We support including contraception in the definition of minimally acceptable health care coverage for the Affordable Care Act (ACA) in order to reduce the frequency of abortions.
 We would, in general, support candidates who support legislation similar to Roe v.
 Wade and Planned Parenthood v.
 Casey, oppose public funding of abortions, and support public subsidies for contraception through the ACA.

 The Rights of Minors

-Legislative Resolution to the Abortion Issue
+Legislative Resolution

 Support for Programs Designed to Discourage Abortions